EnSpec/hytools/README.md

 # HyTools

-HyTools is a python library for processing airborne and spaceborne imaging spectroscopy data, with a focus on terrestrial scenes.
-At it's core it consists of functions for reading and writing [ENVI](https://www.l3harrisgeospatial.com/docs/ENVIImageFiles.html) formatted images and reading [NEON AOP](https://www.neonscience.org/data-collection/airborne-remote-sensing) HDF files along with a series of image processing functions including spectral resampling, topographic and BRDF correction, spectral transforms, masking and more.
+HyTools is a python library for processing airborne and spaceborne imaging spectroscopy data.
+At it's core it consists of functions for reading and writing [ENVI](https://www.l3harrisgeospatial.com/docs/ENVIImageFiles.html) formatted images and reading [NEON AOP](https://www.neonscience.org/data-collection/airborne-remote-sensing) HDF files along with a series of image processing functions including spectral resampling, topographic, BRDF and glint correction, spectral transforms, masking and more.
 We have also created a series of command line tools which combine these functions and provide a streamlined workflow for processing images.